 This stretch of the South Atlantic is rich in its bio-diversity and showcases an abundance of astonishing wildlife.
 You are joined by hundreds of seabirds including the wandering albatross.
 Giant petrels and smaller Cape petrels are also constant companions as you make your way to South Georgia.
 Photographing these magnificent birds from the deck of the ship takes patience and skill.
 Your photography guides will be on hand to show you the best techniques.
 Join the ship’s captain on the bridge to learn about the operations of a modern research vessel.
 Throughout the day, onboard experts will educate you with a series of presentations about the environment, wildlife, and history of the locations you will visit in the coming days.
 History is a key theme of this voyage and the epic story of Sir Ernest Shackleton is central to your journey.

-This morning, find yourself back in the port of Stanley.
+This morning, find yourself in the port of Stanley.
 Say goodbye to your crew and after some free time in town, make your way to the airport for the return charter flight to Santiago.
-On arrival in Santiago your journey comes to an end.
-A transfer is provided to a downtown location for those choosing to stay and explore Santiago and the delights of Chile.
+(See 'Additional Costs.')
+Upon arrival in Santiago, your journey comes to an end.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.